 Volunteer activities can align with almost any interest, including art, building, cooking, business, and exercise.
 Do some research to find the one that best fits your interests.

 Sometimes, monotony can make life a little dull.
 If you find yourself bored or with too much time on your hands, volunteering might be just what you need to spice things up.
 Many volunteer activities allow you to try things you’ve never done before and learn new skills.
 Take a look at opportunities that are a little outside of your comfort zone.
 You may develop a passion you never knew you had!

 Are you an older adult interested in volunteering?
-The Retired and Senior Volunteer Program (RSVP) provides a wide range of opportunities for adults age 55 and older across 7 Ohio counties.
+The Vantage’s AmeriCorps Seniors program provides a wide range of opportunities for adults age 55 and older across 7 Ohio counties.
 We match your interests with a variety of community partners to find you a meaningful activity you’ll love.

 *The information in this article is intended solely to provide general information on matters of interest for the personal use of the reader, who accepts full responsibility for its use.
 This article should not be used as a substitute for consultation with professional legal, medical, or other competent advisors.